Pictish language: Position within Celtic

 The Picts were under increasing political, social, and linguistic influence from Dál Riata from around the eighth century.
-The Picts were steadily Gaelicised through the latter centuries of the Pictish kingdom, and by the time of the merging of the Pictish and Dál Riatan kingdoms, the Picts were essentially a Gaelic-speaking people.
+The Picts were steadily gaelicised through the latter centuries of the Pictish kingdom, and by the time of the merging of the Pictish and Dál Riatan kingdoms, the Picts were essentially a Gaelic-speaking people.
 Forsyth speculates that a period of bilingualism may have outlasted the Pictish kingdom in peripheral areas by several generations.
 Scottish Gaelic, unlike Irish, maintains a substantial corpus of Brittonic loan-words and, moreover, uses a verbal system modelled on the same pattern as Welsh.

+There has been significant scholarly debate as to the extent to which Pictish differed from the rest of Brittonic.
+Jackson (1953) and Koch (1983) proposed that Pictish differed from British in numerous phonetic, lexical and semantic senses, and had been evolving independently from around the 1st century AD.
+Conversely, when discussing place-names, Watson (1926) eschewed the terms "Pictish" and "Cumbric" in favour of "British" and W. F. H. Nicolaisen (1976) grouped Cumbric and Pictish names together, implying merely dialectal distinction.
+Guto Rhys (2015) gave evidence that the majority of proposals that Pictish diverged from Brittonic at an early date were spurious, and argued for significant co-evolution.

 The traditional Q-Celtic vs P-Celtic model, involving separate migrations of P-Celtic and Q-Celtic speaking settlers into the British Isles, is one of mutual unintelligibility, with the Irish Sea serving as the frontier between the two.
 However, it is likely that the Insular Celtic languages evolved from a more-or-less unified proto-Celtic language within the British Isles.
 Divergence between P-Celtic Pictish and Q-Celtic Dalriadan Goidelic was slight enough to allow Picts and Dalriadans to understand each other's language to some degree.
 Under this scenario, a gradual linguistic convergence is conceivable and even probable given the presence of the Columban Church in Pictland.